wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.2.1
-Stable tag: 0.2
+Stable tag: 0.3

-Wordpress Bootstrap CSS allows you to add either reset.css (YUI2), normalize.css or twitter bootstrap.css to the absolute beginning of your webpages.
+Wordpress Bootstrap CSS lets you to include Twitter Bootstrap CSS and Javascript libraries to your Wordpress site.
+We also provided the option to alternatively add reset.css (YUI2) or normalize.css.

 == Description ==